zk1tty/rebrowse-app/README.md

 ## About Rebrowse

 [Rebrowse](https://rebrowse.me) is self-learning browser recorder.
-It records what people browse, generates agentic browser workflows and execute them on cloud browser.
+It records what people browse, generates agentic browser workflows.
+So users can execute them on cloud browser in one click.

 ## Problem to address